The healthcare industry, entrusted with safeguarding sensitive patient information, faces a growing...

 Shortly after ONWASA’s systems were infected by ransomware, officials in the city of West Haven, Connecticut, used virtual currency to pay a ransom after attackers crypto-locked its systems.
 Officials said that a “critical system” was restored soon after the city paid a one-time fee of $2,000 to unlock its 23 infected servers.
 The city also hired a consulting firm for incident response services and assistance with remediating and restoring affected systems, BankInfoSecurity reported.

 The North Carolina and Connecticut incidents above offer different examples of how to respond to attackers' ransom demands.
-However, there are some steps you can take now to prepare for—or even prevent—an attack before it happens.
+However, by implementing some tips for preventing ransomware attacks, you can stop an attack before it happens.

 Form a Plan